 Signavio Usage and Adoption

-While 21% of respondents are currently using SAP Signavio—an increase of 18% since 2022—49% still are not planning to use it or don’t know if they will.
+While 21% of respondents are currently using SAP Signavio—an increase of 18% since 2022—49% are "still not planning to use it" or "don’t know if they will."
 Slow adoption of SAP Signavio and users’ hesitation to explore it highlights the need for clearer communication around the solution’s benefits and use cases.

 When optimizing business transformations, respondents have largely sought support from SAP directly (49%), external partners or systems integrators (48%), or internal teams dedicated to optimization (39%).
 Only 19% are leaning on tools from SAP to support business transformations, such as Signavio, SAP Cloud ALM, and SAP LeanIX.
 Those responsible for change management and SAP S/4HANA rollouts are mostly IT departments (42%) and a cooperative effort between departments (25%).